FirelyTeam/firely-docs/vonk/features/snapshot.rst

 * The body must contain the StructureDefinition that you want filled with a fresh snapshot.
 The StructureDefinition may contain an existing snapshot, it will be ignored.
 * The Content-Type header must match the format of the body (application/fhir+json or application/fhir+xml)

-Vonk will return the same StructureDefinition, but with the snapshot element (re-)generated.
+Firely Server will return the same StructureDefinition, but with the snapshot element (re-)generated.

 .. note::

     The very first call to $snapshot will take a considerable amount of time, typically around 5 seconds.
-This is because Vonk maintains a cache of StructureDefinition information, and on the first call that cache is still empty.
+This is because Firely Server maintains a cache of StructureDefinition information, and on the first call that cache is still empty.
     Subsequent calls are much faster.

 .. _feature_snapshot_pre: